Frequently asked questions

 Please note: There are different conditions for graduates and non-graduates.
 Sometimes an application for a scholarship is only possible after being accepted to a university.

-For winter term: 15 July
+For the winter term: 15 July

-For summer term: 15 January
+For the summer term: 15 January

 Note that the application portal usually opens 1 June (winter term) or 1 December (summer term).

-All applicants need to provide:
+All applicants need to provide

 - School leaving certificate (or an equivalent degree of qualification for access to German universities)